 - Best practice exchange: Fulbright Distinguished Teachers study and observe international best practices in education.
 They also share professional expertise with educators and students in the United States.

-The program is aimed mainly at current, full-time primary and seconday classroom teachers who hold full-time teaching positions in any subject area at an institution serving primarily a local population.
+The program is aimed mainly at current, full-time primary and secondary school classroom teachers who hold full-time teaching positions in any subject area at an institution serving a primarily local population.

 Guidance counselors, curriculum specialists, library media specialists, special education coordinators, administrators and others may apply if they spend at least half of their time interacting with students.

 Teacher trainers, Ministry of Education officials, full-time principals or educational administrators, university faculty, private English Language tutors, and teachers from schools primarily serving expatriates are not eligible for the program.